Shifts in Franchise Buyer Behavior Demands Franchisors Change Tactics

 Three major franchise buyer behavior changes require franchisors to shift tactics:

-- Mobile device user activity now accounts for 50%-60% of lead flow and growing.
-Some brands can expect mobile device users to eventually represent 70%-80% of their lead flow.
+- Mobile device user activity now accounts for up to 80% of lead flow and growing.

 - Candidates’ desire for more self-directed research before engaging a representative.